Dekanovec

 Dekanovec (Dékánfalva) is a village and municipality in Međimurje County, Croatia.

-Dekanovec is the only village in the municipality.
 It is by territory the smallest municipality in Croatia.
 It is located between Novakovec and Domašinec, around 14 kilometres north-east of Čakovec, the seat and largest city of Međimurje County.
 The Mura River and borders with both Hungary and Slovenia are also close to the village.

-In the 2011 census, the village was populated by 774 people.
+Demographics

+According to the 2021 census, the Dekanovec municipality had a total population of 739.
+Dekanovec is the only village in the municipality.

+Administration

+The current mayor of Dekanovec is Ivan Hajdarović (HDZ) and the Dekanovec Municipal Council consists of 7 seats.